01Matrix/MAE_COVID19/README.md

 * This project is under the CC-BY-NC 4.0 license.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgement
 * This repo is adapted from the [MAE](https://github.com/facebookresearch/mae) repo.
-Installation and preparation follow that repo.
 * This repo is based on [timm](https://github.com/huggingface/pytorch-image-models) package, which is a PyTorch Image Models library.